simonpenel/rectree2svg/README.md

 Build a svg phylogenetic tree with Rust

 Read a newick or phyloxml file and create a svg representation of the tree.
-When reading  phyloxml file, display events (loss, dulplication, speciation).
+When reading  phyloxml file, display events (loss, duplication, speciation).

 Currently under development.